Panoramas use an extreme aspect ratio and high resolution for fun, interesting, and dramatic perspectives.

 So how do you shoot a panorama with a Nikon D3400?
 Since the camera can’t do the stitching for you, the only option is to go back to the fundamentals and do it the old-fashioned way.

 The way this method works is to take a series of overlapping individual images, or tiles, that are then stitched together to provide a seamless single panoramic image.
-In very basic terms, what you want to do is shoot a series of photos while slowly rotating the camera.
-In practice, there a number of things that will help give better results.
+In very basic terms, what you want to do is shoot a sequence of photos while slowly rotating the camera.
+In practice, there’s a number of things that will help give better results.